Nike-Inc/koheesio/README.md

 ## Installation

-You can install Koheesio using either pip or poetry.
+You can install Koheesio using either pip, hatch, or poetry.

 ### Using Pip